34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 3 to 9

-Wild bergamot is a widespread native wildflower.
-This plant is a member of the mint family and has distinctly fragrant leaves.
-The flowers bloom throughout the summer months.
-The flowers form clusters of pale purple blooms that attract hummingbirds and are a favorite of pollinators.
+Wild bergamot is a widespread native wildflower and a member of the mint family with distinctly fragrant leaves.
+The flowers bloom throughout the summer months, forming clusters of pale purple blooms that attract hummingbirds and are a favorite of pollinators.

 Wild bergamot is not bothered by deer or rabbits.
 It is drought-tolerant and holds up well in hot climates.
 Dense clusters of vegetation in moist, humid climates will be susceptible to powdery mildew and should be thinned periodically to improve air circulation.